2019 Hyderabad gang rape and murder: Proposed legal changes

 In an interview to NDTV while visiting the family of the victim, Union Minister of State for Home G. Kishan Reddy criticised the casual attitude of Telangana Police and their lack of a sense of urgency, saying it might have saved the victim.
 He stated "No one can be turned away from the police station like that.
 We will make it compulsory for every police station to accept a complaint.
 The FIR can be filed later; first they should have helped to search [for] the girl".
 He added "We take a very serious view of the developments.
-We intend to amend the IPC (Indian Penal Code) and CrPC (Code of Criminal Procedure) to make the law such that punishment is quick through fast-track courts.
+We intend to amend the IPC and CrPC to make the law such that punishment is quick through fast-track courts.
 We will discuss this in great detail in a meeting of DGPs (senior police officers) between December 6 and 8.
 We want to publicise 112 as an emergency response system.
 Every woman must download the app to use in emergency.
 At the same time, the police and law enforcement authorities, her family, even some volunteers will be alerted, so response can be quick.
 We have recently introduced it in Delhi and want to publicise it everywhere."

 The Bureau of Police Research and Development (BPR&D) has made additional suggestions for changes to IPC and CrPC rules.

 Killing of the suspects

-All four accused were killed in an encounter (a term used in India for killings by police), at around 3:30 am IST on 6 December 2019, under a bridge on Bangalore Hyderabad national highway, prompting accusations of extrajudicial execution.
+All four accused were killed in an encounter (a term used in India for killings by police), at around 3:30 am IST on 6 December 2019, under a bridge on National Highway 44 prompting accusations of extrajudicial execution.
 The New York Times reported that police "had been under enormous pressure to bring the rapists to justice".

 According to Prakash Reddy, Deputy Commissioner of Shamshabad Police in Hyderabad, the four suspects were taken to the location for a reconstruction of the crime scene, where two of them snatched guns and attacked the police.
 In the ensuing shootout all four suspects were shot dead.
 According to reports in The Indian Express, police alleged that one of four accused had gestured to the other three to flee after attacking the police.
 The four tried to run towards a deserted pathway when police opened fire in what they described as self-defence.
 The suspects were not wearing handcuffs.
 According to Hyberabad police chief V. C. Sajjanar, the suspects had managed to snatch and use the weapons because the guns were unlocked.
 He stated "All four accused got together and started attacking the police party.
 Officers maintained restraint and asked them to surrender but without listening to us they kept firing.
 Our officers retaliated".